loda-lang/loda-programs/programs/oeis/list4.md

 * [A221465](http://oeis.org/A221465) ([L55 program](221/A221465.asm)): Number of 0..n arrays of length 6 with each element unequal to at least one neighbor, starting with 0.
 * [A221466](http://oeis.org/A221466) ([L67 program](221/A221466.asm)): Number of 0..n arrays of length 7 with each element unequal to at least one neighbor, starting with 0.
 * [A221543](http://oeis.org/A221543) ([L50 program](221/A221543.asm)): Number of 0..n arrays of length 5 with each element differing from at least one neighbor by something other than 1, starting with 0.
-* [A221564](http://oeis.org/A221564) ([L13 program](221/A221564.asm)): The number of FO4C3 moves required to restore a packet of n playing cards to its original state (order and orientation), where each move Flips Over the top four (4) as a unit and then Cuts three (3) cards from the top to bottom.
 * [A221574](http://oeis.org/A221574) ([L07 program](221/A221574.asm)): Number of 0..n arrays of length 3 with each element differing from at least one neighbor by something other than 1.
 * [A221575](http://oeis.org/A221575) ([L60 program](221/A221575.asm)): Number of 0..n arrays of length 5 with each element differing from at least one neighbor by something other than 1.
 * [A221597](http://oeis.org/A221597) ([L39 program](221/A221597.asm)): Number of 0..n arrays of length 5 with each element differing from at least one neighbor by 1 or less.